USTC3DV/Code-for-Papers/README.md

             <a href="https://arxiv.org/abs/1812.06060">paper</a> /
             <a href="https://github.com/bldeng/ParaHeat">code</a>
             <p></p>
-            <p>In this paper, we propose a parallel and scalable approach for geodesic distance computation on triangle meshes.</p>
+            <p>In this project, we propose a parallel and scalable approach for geodesic distance computation on triangle meshes.</p>
         </td>
         </tr>
     </tbody>